Volunteer with Visitor Services

-Capitol Gift Store: Assist in the retail store, displaying and selling souvenirs and gifts.
+Capitol Store: Assist in the retail store including; cashier, merchandising and inventory processing.

-Legislative Doorkeeper: Serve as usher during legislative session in the House or Senate Gallery.
+Legislative Usher: Serve as usher during legislative session in the House or Senate Gallery.

-Special Events: We host annual events including Oregon's Birthday Party, Cherry Blossom Day, Hispanic Heritage Day, Oregon's Bounty and Holidays at the Capitol.
+Special Events: Oregon's Birthday Celebration, Cherry Blossom Day, Asian and Pacific Islander Day, Multicultural Day, Hispanic Heritage Day, Oregon's Bounty, Holidays at the Capitol and more!

-- Ability to relate harmoniously with visitors and staff
+- Able to relate harmoniously with visitors and staff

 Volunteers are held to the same standards and policies as all employees of the Oregon State Capitol Legislative Administration.

-- Do not engage in political speech.
-Visitor Services volunteers represent the Legislative Administrative branch at the Oregon State Capitol.
-We are to refrain from promoting or opposing any political cause while representing the Capitol (ORS 260.432).
+- Visitor Services volunteers represent the Legislative Administrative branch at the Oregon State Capitol.
+We refrain from promoting or opposing any political cause while representing the Capitol (ORS 260.432).

-Attire should reflect the Capitol's professional environment.
-Please dress in a neat and appropriate manner as you would for an interview or important meeting.
+Volunteer attire should reflect the Capitol's professional environment.
+Dress in a neat and appropriate manner as you would for an interview or important meeting.